A-R0n/Hello_World_Poetry/README.md

 ## Description
 This is a machine learning project where we build a Convolutional Neural Network (CNN) using ~20,000 images of dogs (with their breeds).
-After we build our model, we can reconstruct it to make predictions with images of dogs we know and test its accuracy.
+After we build our model, we can pass in images of dogs we know and allow it to guess the breed!

 ### What's the Poetry part?
 Poetry is an open source tool python developers use for their really large projects to help resolve versioning conflicts,